samjlevy/ecephys_spike_sorting/README.md

 After completing the install, close the command window and reopen as a normal user (not administrator) to run scripts.

-### Install CatGT, TPrime, and C_Waves
+### Install CatGT version 2.5, TPrime, and C_Waves

 [CatGT](http://billkarsh.github.io/SpikeGLX/#catgt), [TPrime](http://billkarsh.github.io/SpikeGLX/#tprime), and [C_Waves](http://billkarsh.github.io/SpikeGLX/#post-processing-tools) are each available on the SpikeGLX download page.
 To install, simply download each zipped folder and extract to a convenient location, see the instructions [here](http://billkarsh.github.io/SpikeGLX/#command-line-tool-installation).
 The paths to these executables must then be set in **create_input_json.py**.

+NOTE: The pipeline is currently compatible only with CatGT 2.5; a 3.0 compatible version will be released soon.

 ## Usage

 ### Edit parameters for your system and runs

 Parameters are set in two files.
-Values that are constant across runs—like paths to code, parameters for sorting, etc – are set in **create_input_json.py**.
-Parameters that need to be set per run (run names, which triggers and probes to process…) are set in script files.
+Values that are constant across runs?like paths to code, parameters for sorting, etc ? are set in **create_input_json.py**.
+Parameters that need to be set per run (run names, which triggers and probes to process?) are set in script files.

 In **create_input_json.py**, be sure to set these paths and parameters for your system: